“Labor Omnia Vincit” McKay Law

 Emotional Damages Accompanying Physical Injury

-For physical injury cases, emotional damages flowing from that injury are typically recoverable.
-This framework is well-established.
+For physical injury cases, emotional damages flowing from that injury are usually included in damages.
+This is the most common and most straightforward emotional damages framework.

 Negligent Infliction of Emotional Distress (NIED)